-Our future growth depends in part on our ability to continue to improve our product offerings and develop and introduce new product lines and extensions that integrate technological advances.
-If we are unable to integrate technological advances into our product offerings or to design, develop, manufacture and market new product lines and extensions successfully and in a timely manner, our business, results of operations and financial condition will be adversely affected.
-The COVID-19 pandemic and supply chain disruptions have caused some delays to our ability to develop and introduce new products.
+Our future growth depends in part on our ability to continue to improve our product offerings and develop and introduce new product lines and extensions products that integrate technological advances.
+If we are unable to integrate technological advances into our product offerings or to design, develop, manufacture and market new product lines and extensions products successfully and in a timely manner, our business, results of operations and financial condition will be adversely affected.
+The Supply chain disruptions, including those caused by the COVID-19 pandemic, and supply chain disruptions have caused some delays to our ability to develop and introduce new products.
 We have experienced product launch delays in the past and may do so in the future.
 We cannot assure you that our product and process development efforts will be successful or that new products we introduce will achieve market acceptance.
 Failure to launch successful new products or improvements to existing products may cause our products to become obsolete, which could harm our business, results of operations and financial condition.